 Back to the shooting…after stabbing 10 people, the terrorist ran into Falconer.

-Falconer told him at gunpoint to get on the ground.
+Falconer told the terrorist at gunpoint to get on the ground.
 He did initially, but then got up and rushed towards Falconer.
-Falconer shot him and he dropped to the ground & got back up & advanced again.
+Falconer shot him and the terrorist dropped to the ground & got back up & advanced again.
 Falconer shot him again and he fell to the ground and got up and advanced again.

 Again, it just shows how ineffective defensive handgun ammo is.
 It works…eventually…but not nearly as well as a rifle or shotgun and just because someone has fatal (eventually) wounds doesn’t mean that they’re not still a threat.